Interior Colors for Home Staging

 - Interior colors for home staging should have a combination of cool and warm colors in the design palette, but one or the other should dominate.

 Monotone bedroom design

-- Paint a too high ceiling in a dark paint color and bring that color down a foot or so onto the wall-- you really won't notice the line on the wall.
-The dark color will make the ceiling appear closer.
+- Painting a high ceiling in a darker paint color, and bringing that color down a foot or so onto the wall will make the ceiling appear closer.

 - Paint colors that work well in small spaces are whites, neutrals, pale grays, blues, lavenders and greens.

 - Visually lift a low ceiling by painting it white, or a light pastel hue.

 - To make a small room feel larger, paint the walls the same color as the drapes.